gohugoio/hugo/content/en/templates/lists.md

 ### By Page Parameter in Date Format

-The following template takes grouping by `date` a step further and uses Golang's layout string.
-See the [`Format` function][] for more examples of how to use Golang's layout string to format dates in Hugo.
+The following template takes grouping by `date` a step further and uses Go's layout string.
+See the [`Format` function][] for more examples of how to use Go's layout string to format dates in Hugo.

 {{< code file="layouts/partials/by-page-param-as-date.html" >}}
 <!-- Groups content by month according to the "param_key" field in front matter -->